 Keep scrolling to see the hair color trend in action.

 As you can see, toasted coconut hair is different from the traditional balayage we're used to seeing, as the highlights don't undulate with the hair's deeper tones.
 Instead, the hair starts off dark, before slowly transitioning to a true blonde color at the ends.
-As Ami Rexroth, a Baltimore-based colorist, told Allure, "It's a very rich, dark root that softly transitions and melts into blonder ends."
-Essentially, it's a modern 2018 take on traditional ombre hair.
+Essentially, it's a modern take on traditional ombré hair.

 People who already have brunette hair will find this color trend especially easy to pull off since the base color is already there.
 All it takes is progressive lightening on the ends.

 That also means it's a comparatively low-maintenance color.
 Since it's basically a more modern, updated take on ombré, the hair will grow out naturally without any harsh lines or color separation.
-That's ideal.
-After all, just because summer vacations are coming to a close and we're heading back to work and school doesn't mean we're abandoning our laissez-faire summer beauty vibe.
 Low-maintenance hair color for the win.

 If you want to stay as blonde as possible, model your hair after this look by expert colorist Johnny Ramirez.
 It's overwhelmingly blonde, save for sandy-brown hair at the roots.

-Proof that toasted coconut color suits any length, even—no, especially—a choppy lob.
+Proof that toasted coconut color suits any length, even—no, especially—a sleek lob.

-We'll end the toasted coconut hair inspiration with this image from Morgan Parks.
+This toasted coconut hair inspiration comes from with Morgan Parks again.
 These mermaid tresses...We can't look away.